springernature/shunter/docs/usage/configuration-reference.md

 Configuring Modules
 -------------------

 Shunter allows you to make use of a module format that lets you to do things like share common presentational features between a set of dependent apps.
-TThis allows you do things like manage shared assets and components in one place.
+This allows you do things like manage shared assets and components in one place.
 As your dependent module may also contain config items this needs to be managed in a particular way.
 If you wish to use a module then place a file named `local.json` in your config directory containing the name of your module in the following format:

 ```json
 {